yurasong/R-coursework/README.md

 This R coursework repository is not for any course in university.
 Originally, this R coursework is targeted the biologists who would like to start dealing with their own data on R by themselves, especially working mainly on the wet lab.
 Since the main purpose is starting from the very beginning, so it would be separated into several courses with following examples.

+It is highly recommended to open on the laptop or desktop, rather than mobile.
+Readability is not so good on mobile and it is easy to practice on your R session of laptop or desktop.

 Please do not copy the contents or use it as the material of coursework.

 ## Contents